Two-Year Home Country Residence Requirement

 Additional Considerations

-- If you have any concerns about the implications of applying for a waiver of the 2-year rule on your J-1 or J-2 visa status, please contact your ISSO advisor.
-Please note that ISSO advisors cannot assist with the waiver application.
+3. If you have any concerns about the implications of applying for a waiver of the 2-year rule on your J-1 or J-2 visa status, please contact your ISSO advisor.
+Please note that ISSO advisors cannot assist with the waiver application or determine whether or not you are subject to the 2-year rule.